bambuco2/PR17DDEEJVTH/osnutek.md

 	-	The relationship between the victim and the perpetrator.
 	-	Graphs showing the crimes, sorted by city, state, year, month etc.

 *We are going to use data from https://www.kaggle.com/murderaccountability/homicide-reports.
-It contains information about homicides in the United States from 1980-2014.*
+It contains information about homicides in the United States from 1980-2014.
+Data comes from United States government and FBI.*